The Shift in Digital Marketing Dynamics

 LinkedIn Focuses on Video

-LinkedIn continues to prioritise video content and event integration.
-New features allow event ads to route leads directly into customer relationship management systems.
-Therefore, events now play a direct role in revenue generation.
-Companies should treat LinkedIn events as performance channels.
+LinkedIn keeps prioritising video content and event integration.
+New features let event ads route leads straight into customer relationship management systems.
+So events now play a direct role in revenue.
+Treat LinkedIn events as performance channels.

 Older Audiences Watch Creators

-Data shows that adults aged 55 to 64 now frequently watch influencer content.
-In fact, this channel is no longer just for younger demographics.
-Consequently, influencers now shape trust for higher-value purchases.
-Brands should explore partnerships that emphasise expertise and credibility for this audience.
+Data shows that adults aged 55 to 64 now watch influencer content often.
+This channel is no longer just for younger demographics.
+So influencers now shape trust for higher-value purchases.
+For this audience, explore partnerships that emphasise expertise and credibility.

 Meta Enhances Creator Tools

 Instagram expanded its Creator Marketplace with better discovery tools.
 Meta now views creators as a scalable performance asset.
-Thus, the line between influencer marketing and paid social media continues to blur.
+So the line between influencer marketing and paid social media keeps blurring.

 Public Relations Meets AI Marketing Strategy

-As AI generates more content, human connection becomes increasingly valuable.
+As AI generates more content, human connection becomes more valuable.

 Journalists Reject AI Pitches

-Surveys indicate that most journalists prefer human-led outreach.
+Surveys show that most journalists prefer human-led outreach.
 They find AI-written pitches generic and often irrelevant.
 Efficiency should not replace good judgement.
-Therefore, PR teams should use AI for research but keep communication personal.
+So use AI for research, but keep communication personal.

 Building Authority in 2026

-In conclusion, brands that succeed in 2026 will focus on building genuine authority.
+In conclusion, the brands that succeed in 2026 will build genuine authority.
 They must secure their data and optimise for AI interpretation.
-Furthermore, consistency across all platforms is key.
-Marketers must translate these shifts into a durable strategy for the coming year.
+Consistency across all platforms is also key.
+Turn these shifts into a durable strategy for the year ahead.